 - The program will be made available to apprenticeship applicants on a voluntary basis - Four (4) hours of the orientation will be compensated at straighttime rates.
-Compensated class time shall not qualify a person for benefits such as, but not limited to short work week - Developed and delivered by the Local Apprenticeship Committee jointly - Participants will be compensated only upon completion of the program - The program will be conducted during non-production time
+Compensated class time shall not qualify a person for benefits such as, but not limited to short work week - Developed by the Unifor National, with input from the local Joint Apprenticeship Committee.
+The Unifor National and the Local Joint Apprenticeship Committee will jointly deliver the pre-apprenticeship orientation program - Participants will be compensated only upon completion of the program - The program will be conducted during non-production time